(reading time: 1 hour, 21 minutes)

 Scattered in the crowds, but rising above the rest, were bergfolk.
 Alast had read much about them and looked at illustrations, but he’d never actually laid eyes on one before, given their preference for the much colder climates of Third and Second Toil.
 Even the shortest adults stood a foam above the Captain.
 Their bodies and faces were covered in hair, sparser than the fur of the tilefolk, and it only came in shades of gray and white.

-Most, even the women, had long whiskers that grew out like tree needles until they bent under their own weight.
+Most, including the women, had long whiskers that grew out like tree needles until they bent under their own weight.
 Their eyes were small and wreathed with long white lashes.
 The other features of their very round heads were always big and fleshy: ears like molded dough, smiles like the lid being lifted from a bucket full of white tiles, and bulbous noses.
 Their breathing, even while at rest, was loud and always produced fog.

 To Alast they looked like masses of icicles that had grown hair and detached from the cave mouths where they’d grown.
-Riding by them he heard snippets of their own language, a phlegmy collection of unfamiliar sounds he knew was commonly called Merdidu.
+Riding by them he heard snippets of their own language, a phlegmatic collection of unfamiliar sounds he knew was commonly called Merdidu.

 Rob took them down a street that hid the crevice and its canals from view.
-The street opened up into a stone dome with shafts bored in the ceiling so light could shine in.
-It was an open air market where people traded livestock, feed, and carts.
+The alley opened up into a stone dome with shafts bored in the ceiling so light could shine in.
+It was an open air market where folk traded livestock, feed, and carts.
 Alast saw plenty of folducted things; he occupied his time while Rob and the crew sold the animals by classifying the bropato he saw based on color and grain.

 “Alast, stop gawping.
 Help Mr. Bucklr,” the Captain ordered.
 Alast found his fellow pirate holding one end of Cardinal Second, hidden under a blanket of course, and moved to grab the other side.
 The chore was annoying, but he reminded himself how much worse it would be if the tile actually weighed something.
 “Stay close.”
 They entered a single-file formation, the Captain in front and Teal in the back, left the market, and returned to the central crevice.
 Bonswario promised Alast the charm school wasn’t far.